KylePFisher/CIST2100/T1/marketFeasability.md

 As the project line ages over the next five years, we can offer our older laptops for lower prices, such as refurbished or aging high-end machines which gives us more longevity out of our laptops and keep costs down for our primary customer segment.

-The software on offer would consist of common producitivty software such as the Microsoft Office suite, but also includes options for specialized software such as IntelliJ and AutoCAD for Information Technology and Engineering students respectively.
+The software offered would consist of common producitivty software such as the Microsoft Office suite, but also includes options for specialized software such as IntelliJ and AutoCAD for Information Technology and Engineering students respectively.

-As the business grows over time, the current software offerings would become cheaper thanks to economy of scale with licensing costs.
+As the business grows over time, the current software offerings would become cheaper thanks to economies of scale with licensing costs.
 More software would also be offered, to allow for more specialized students to leverage the service such as Health Information Technology or Automotive Technology students.